Body “Score” and the wild horse

 In the case of wild horses we have some factors that need to be taken into account when using a “body score” as a justification, or dismissal, for the need to remove them from the range.
 The most obvious of which is that with wild horses any system would be “observation only” ranking (less accurate).

 When using an observational body scoring method on wild horses one of the first variables that needs to be taken into account is a normal seasonal fluctuation that would not simply be used as a “health” standard.
-As an example a wild horse might be in a “4” at the beginning of summer, move into the “5/6” category as autumn arrives and then by the end of Winter fall into the “3” category and then naturally repeat the cycle again.
+As an example a wild horse might be in a “3 or 4” at the beginning of summer, move into the “5/6” category as autumn arrives and then by the end of Winter fall into the “3” category and then naturally repeat the cycle again.
 Wild horses are wild.
 (Running heavily pregnant mares at the time of lowest resources, February, is simply not safe and has resulted in high levels of spontaneous abortion in the past.)

-Wild horses also experience natural physiological and psychological variables usual not present in a domestic population.
+Wild horses also experience natural physiological and psychological variables usually not present in a domestic population.
 The cycle of a reproductive wild population creates a seasonal tense dynamic as studs compete for mares.
 This often results in weight loss in healthy males on a healthy range.
 Mares that have recently given birth (and are nursing, most often just as new forage begins to grow on the range) also can experience a decline in “score” that does not indicate an unhealthy individual.

 Domestic horses have the benefit of additional feed in colder months and supplements during times of physiological stressors.
 To assume that a wild horse would look like a domestic at all times of the year as an indicator of stress is illogical.